July 1, 2012 – June 30, 2014

 c) If the President’s decision respecting a candidate is not in accord with the recommendation of a departmental standing committee or the Senior Appointments Committee, the appropriate committee shall be informed of this fact and the reasons for it.

-d) Notwithstanding the procedures set out in Article 5 of the Agreement on Conditions of Appointment for Faculty, the President may make an initial appointment of Associate Professor with tenure, Professor with tenure Senior Instructor with tenure or or Professor of Teaching with tenure where (1) the Departmental Committee, including the Head, a representative of the Faculty Committee and a representative of the Senior Appointments Committee, and (2) the Dean have recommended in favour of the appointment.
+d) Notwithstanding the procedures set out in Article 5 of Part 4: Conditions of Appointment for Faculty, the President may make an initial appointment of Associate Professor with tenure, Professor with tenure, Senior Instructor with tenure or Professor of Teaching with tenure where (1) the Departmental Committee, including the Head, a representative of the Faculty Committee and a representative of the Senior Appointments Committee, and (2) the Dean have recommended in favour of the appointment.

 e) Given that the University strives to foster excellence in teaching, scholarly activity and service, the mandate of all involved in a reappointment, tenure and/or promotion review is to make recommendations which ultimately advise the President on individual cases, in accordance with: